Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Conclusions

 \section{Conclusions}

-We derived a mechanistic model for wave attenuation that accounts for both phenomenological exponential attenuation mechanisms and dissipation due to drag at the ocean-sea ice interface, as well as the effect of sea ice drift, therefore combining and extending previous models \citep[cf.][]{shen1998wave,kohout2011wave,herman2019wave}.
-We identified the parameter $\delta$ which governs attenuation dominated by drift-induced drag mechanisms ($\delta>1$) and exponential mechanisms ($\delta<1$) .
-Analytical solutions reveal that in drag dominated regime, the amplitude eventually dies-off, unlike prediction based on exponential attenuation, and the attenuation profile spikes close to the extinction location.
+We derived a mechanistic model for wave attenuation that accounts for both phenomenological exponential attenuation mechanisms and dissipation due to drag at the ocean-sea ice interface, as well as the effect of sea ice drift, therefore combining and extending previous models in which drift was excluded \citep[cf.][]{shen1998wave,kohout2011wave,herman2019wave}.
+We identified the parameter $\delta$ which governs attenuation dominated by drift-induced drag mechanisms ($\delta>1$) and exponential mechanisms ($\delta<1$).
+Analytical solutions reveal that in drift-induced drag dominated regime, the amplitude eventually dies off, unlike prediction based on exponential attenuation, and the attenuation profile spikes close to the extinction location.

-The model agrees qualitatively and quantitatively well with pan-Antarctic measurements of attenuation rate recently reported by \citet{voermans2025finely} when sea ice is allowed to drift slowly ($\mu_v/U_0=0.55$), even for small $\delta$, i.e.~$\delta=0.55$.
-In particular, drift is responsible for the increase in wave attenuation rate deeper into the sea ice and, to a certain extent, regulates the extent of the wave-affected sea ice in quantitative agreement to observations \citep{brouwer2022altimetric} and model simulations \citep{day2024jgr}.
+The model agrees well, both qualitatively and quantitatively with pan-Antarctic measurements of attenuation rate recently reported by \citet{voermans2025finely} when sea ice is allowed to drift slowly ($\mu_v/U_0=0.55$), even for small $\delta$, i.e.~$\delta=0.55$.
+In particular, drift is responsible for the increase in wave attenuation rate deeper into the sea ice and, to a certain extent, regulates the {width of the wave-affected sea ice} which is in quantitative agreement to the MIZ extent (100--200\,km) reported for observations \citep{brouwer2022altimetric} and model simulations \citep{day2024jgr}.

 The quantitative agreement against individual transects is reasonable with limitations.
-Differences with the measured data can be attributed to experimental uncertainty, e.g. negative attenuation rates and misalignment with wave direction, and current model assumptions, i.e.~no interaction between wave components, no presence of other forcing mechanisms, heterogeneous drift along the transect and changes in ice type and morphology.
+Differences with the measured observations can be attributed to experimental uncertainty and current model assumptions, i.e.~no interaction between wave components, no presence of other forcing mechanisms, homogeneous drift and sea ice properties along the transect.
+Some of the limitations of the model could be sought by seeking numerical solutions for the governing equation (Eq.~\ref{aeq}) and allowing for spatially heterogenous parameters.
+In this regard, our modelling framework allows for easy implementation into operational models and the biggest limitation, common to many wave attenuation models, is the lack of physically-informed sea ice parameters along the MIZ.